 I have also argued that so-called levels of organization buy us exactly nothing in terms of explaining consciousness: all "higher-level" aggregations or black boxes do for us is allow us to think of masses of low-level parts more effectively.
 No explanatory power is given or taken away by thinking of the lower levels chunked up in one way or another.

-So how does panpsychism get around the famous aggregation problem?
+So how does panpsychism get around the famous aggregation problem (sometimes also called the combination problem)?
 Even if at the lowest levels of physics, quarks are conscious, and quark behavior is implemented by quark consciousness, each quark is still a windowless monad, blindly knocking into other particles, interacting only by functional dynamics.
 The only way to scale up is functionally.
 Functionalism still wins, even if the bottom-most subcomponents are, in some way, conscious (or proto-conscious).

 I think it would be cool to write a comic book in which the protagonist is a superhero: six foot four, barrel-chested, cape, square jaw, steely gaze.
 He can do anything he wants, unbound by the laws of physics, because he is an elementary particle.
 A big one.
 If you get close to him, you see that he is not made of cells, which are in turn made of molecules.
 He is just one big indivisible thing.
 He is an example of what William Seager calls a "large simple", or Galen Strawson (2009, p.
 380) calls a "complex absolute unity".
 You've got your electrons, you've got your quarks, you've got your photons, and you've got Particle Man.